Entertainment Network (India) Ltd Directors Report.

 any equity shares with differential rights as to dividend, voting or otherwise;

-any shares to its employees under the Employees Stock Option Scheme;
+any shares to its employees under the Employees Stock option Scheme;

 any Sweat Equity Shares.

-22 Management Discussion and Analysis Report
+23. Management Discussion and Analysis Report

 Management Discussion and Analysis Report for the financial year under review as stipulated under Regulation 34 of the Listing Regulations is set out in a separate section forming part of this Report.

-23 Business Responsibility Report
+24. Business Responsibility Report

 As per the amendment in the Regulation 34 of the Listing Regulations notified on December 22, 2015, mandatory reporting of Business Responsibility Report in the Annual Report is now applicable to the top five hundred listed entities based on market capitalization (earlier the mandatory reporting applied only to the top hundred listed entities based on market capitalization).
 Accordingly, the Company has published a separate Business Responsibility Report (BRR) for the financial year under review as stipulated under Regulation 34 of the Listing Regulations.
 BRR is in line with the key principles stated in the National Voluntary Guidelines on Social, Environmental and Economic Responsibilities of Business framed by the Ministry of Corporate Affairs and is attached as Annexure F to this Report.

-24 Corporate Governance
+25. Corporate Governance

 The Company is adhering to good corporate governance practices in every sphere of its operations.
 The Company has taken adequate steps to comply with the applicable provisions of Corporate Governance as stipulated under the Listing Regulations.
 A separate report on Corporate Governance is enclosed as a part of this Report along with the Certificate from the Practicing Company Secretary.

-25 Directors Responsibility Statement
+26. Directors Responsibility Statement

 Pursuant to the provisions of Section 134 of the Act, the Directors hereby confirm that:

-a) in the preparation of the annual accounts for the financial year ended on March 31, 2016, the applicable accounting standards have been followed and that there are no material departures from the same;
+a) in the preparation of the annual accounts for the financial year ended on March 31, 2017, the applicable accounting standards have been followed and that there are no material departures from the same;

-b) they have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year ended on March 31, 2016 and of the profit of the Company for that period;
+b) they have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company at the end of the financial year ended on March 31, 2017 and of the profit of the Company for that period;

 c) they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;